HINKOKO/shell/io_redirections_and_filters/README.md

 Script 7 creates a weird named file containing specified text in the command echo Script 8 writes into a fil the result of the longlist command Script 9 duplicate last line of file iacta
+Script 10 remove all .js regular files in curent directory and all subdir